Last updated on October 9th, 2022

 Facts about famous tourist attractions in Bolivia

-11. Bolivia has the world’s largest salt flat (the Salar de Uyuni), which covers 10,582 square kilometers (4,086 sq mi) of the area and is 3,656 meters above sea level.
+11. On the list of interesting Bolivia facts, this certainly deserves mention.
+Bolivia has the world’s largest salt flat (the Salar de Uyuni), which covers 10,582 square kilometers (4,086 sq mi) of the area and is 3,656 meters above sea level.
 It is almost 100 times larger than the famous Bonneville Salt Flats in Utah, USA.
 It contains 50 to 70% of the world’s lithium reserves.
 Note that the altimeters of Earth observation satellites are calibrated on the salt desert due to its large area, clear skies, and exceptional flatness.
 It is one of the most famous tourist attractions in Bolivia.

 13. Tiwanaku, located in Bolivia, is among South America’s most intriguing archeological sites.

 15. San Pedro prison in Bolivia is another tourist attraction.
 Unlike other prisons around the world, this special prison permits its inmates to live with their families, work, earn and even buy or rent their accommodations.

-16. A hotel in Bolivia–the Hotel Luna Salad–is built entirely from salt blocks including the interior and the furniture.
+16. Another interesting fact about Bolivia is that a hotel in Bolivia–the Hotel Luna Salad–is built entirely from salt blocks including the interior and the furniture.

 Amazed?
 Want to know how was it possible for the dinosaurs to walk on a vertical wall?
 Learn that tectonic plate activity pushed the flat ground at such an incredible angle that it became a famous tourist spot for visitors from all over the world.